carbon-language/carbon-lang/clang/docs/LibTooling.rst

   using namespace clang::tooling;
   using namespace llvm;

+  // Apply a custom category to all command-line options so that they are the
+  // only ones displayed.
+  cl::MyToolCategory("my-tool options");

   // CommonOptionsParser declares HelpMessage with a description of the common
   // command-line options related to the compilation database and input files.
   // It's nice to have this help message in all tools.